scriptrdotio/identity/README.md

 ### Groups
 ##### API
-###### identity/api/groups/deleteGroup:
-- Used for single row delete and multiple select batch delete
-- Calling this API using POST:
-	- If single group, deletes directly and returns response
-	- If more than one group, schedule a long running job and returns the job handle id (if one group fails to delete, the whole batch will be rolled back)
-	- Params: name* (can be a string of one group name or an array of multiple names)
-- Calling using GET:
-	- Checks on the job that was scheduled
-	- Params: scriptHandleId*

 ###### identity/api/groups/getGroupDevices
 - Used to get the devices IDs of a certain group to show them in the ui-selector when editing a group.